CellarGore/the-c-programming-language/README.md

 # the-c-programming-language
-Repo to hold code snippets as I work through the Kernighan-Ritchie book
+Repo to hold code snippets as I work through the Kernighan-Ritchie book 2nd Edition